buluma/ansible-role-haproxy/README.md

 Installs HAProxy on RedHat/CentOS and Debian/Ubuntu Linux servers.

-**Note**: This role _officially_ supports HAProxy versions 1.6.
+**Note**: This role _officially_ supports HAProxy versions 1.4 or 1.5.
 Future versions may require some rework.

 ## Requirements